lkorth/photo-paper/README.md

 # 500px Wallpaper for Android

+500px Wallpaper was released to Google Play, however it was found to violate the [500px terms](https://500px.com/terms).
+API access was revoked and it was unpublished on Google Play.

 ## Why

 There weren't any free/open source 500px wallpapers so I decided to make one.